mayaafields/mayaafields.github.io/content/english/quotes.md

 ---
 - Shanghai has only two seasons, winter and summer, and they switch randomly.
 It is otherwise a wonderful city to live in.
 - My source of metal support: food, friends and IKEA sharks.
+- The best thing happened recently: I got a really good book about Hapsburg history on the street from a weird old man.

 ## Friends